Connecting to QuickBooks – Troubleshooting

 Windows Rights

-The primary issue with windows rights relates to running in Administrator mode.
-If QuickBooks is running with these elevated rights (as Administrator) and Excel (for our Excel apps) is not, or if Excel is and QuickBooks is not, then the connection will fail.
+The primary issue with Windows rights relates to running in Administrator mode.
+If QuickBooks is running with these elevated rights (as Administrator) and Excel (for our Excel products) is not, or if Excel is and QuickBooks is not, then the connection will fail.

-Similarly, for our non-excel based apps, those apps themselves much be at the same elevated rights level as QuickBooks.
+Similarly, for our non-Excel based products, those apps themselves much be at the same elevated rights level as QuickBooks.

 – To run a program in Administrator mode, right click the shortcut (sometimes) or the actual executable and choose Run as Administrator.
 If running both Excel and QuickBooks in this way fixes the issue, then probably one of the programs is automatically running in Administrator mode and the other is not.